nandorrefi/spring-6-webapp/README.md

 ## H2 Database

-Spring Boot comes with a H2 in-memory database.
+Spring Boot can come with a H2 in-memory database.

 To enable console you should configure the project.
 Example for .properties:
 ```properties